PRO-2684/gadgets/GM_config/README.md

 });
 ```

-It should be noted that `get` event is only triggered when the config is accessed by the script in the current window, while `set` event is triggered when the config is modified by the script in any window.
-This feature of `set` makes multi-tab synchronization possible.
+It should be noted that:

+- `get` event is only triggered when the config is accessed by current script instance
+- `set` event is triggered when the config is modified from *any sources*, making multi-tab synchronization possible

 As you might have expected, you can remove the listener by calling `config.removeEventListener(type, listener, options?)`.
 These two methods are identical to [`EventTarget.addEventListener`](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget/addEventListener) and [`EventTarget.removeEventListener`](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget/removeEventListener).